sunnankar/bm/_posts/2017-12-26-bitcoin-security-using-vpn.md

 <center><img src="/images/safe-online-101.jpg" alt="bitcoin safe online"></center>

 <p>One of the best ways to ensure that your data and information is kept as safe as possible is to use a VPN whenever you go online and you can install one across your devices.
-It can be hard to find the best VPN as there are so many options out there.There are a number of detailed, and more importantly objective, guides out there like thisNordVPN review which can help you identify the right VPN for your computing and security needs. </p>
+It can be hard to find the best VPN as there are so many options out there.There are a number of detailed, and more importantly objective, guides out there like this <a href="https://securethoughts.com/nordvpn-review/">NordVPN review</a> which can help you identify the right VPN for your computing and security needs. </p>

 <p>VPN stands for virtual private network and in essence it can create a network, within a network, that acts as bubble to keep your browsing session separate from others.
 If I haven’t already convinced you about the wonders of a VPN then here are two reasons you, as a <a href="/bitcoin-mining-for-beginners-how-to-mine-bitcoins/">bitcoin user</a>, should install one right now!</p>

 <h4>They Keep You Safe On Public Wifi</h4>

 <p>Sometimes you have to use wifi when you are away from your home network and your office but still need to get connected.
 This means going to a coffee shop or a restaurant where they offer wifi for the public.
-These networks, while ultra-convenient, are very unsafe and usually targets for online thieves looking to get some of your private info. </p>
+These networks, while ultra-convenient, <a href="https://www.howtogeek.com/178696/why-using-a-public-wi-fi-network-can-be-dangerous-even-when-accessing-encrypted-websites/">are very unsafe and usually targets</a> for online thieves looking to get some of your private info. </p>

 <p>With so much important bitcoin related data it's vital to keep it safe and out of the hands of people who want to steal it.This is where a VPN comes in, it creates your own little space within a public network that is totally private.
 It takes you out of the public milieu and gives you a VIP spot where your browsing experience and your data is well guarded. </p>